JetBrains/kotlin-web-site/docs/topics/js/js-ir-compiler.md

 For better application startup performance, the Kotlin/JS IR compiler offers an option to initialize top-level properties lazily.
 This way, the application loads without initializing all the top-level properties used in its code.
-It initializes only the ones needed at startup; other properties get initialized later when the code that uses them is executed.
+It initializes only the ones needed at startup; other properties receive their values later when the code that uses them actually runs.

-We're still working on this feature, so it's experimental and requires an opt-in.
-To use the lazy initialization of top-level properties, add the `-Xir-property-lazy-initialization` compiler option when compiling the code with the JS IR compiler.
+As an experimental feature, lazy initialization of top-level properties requires an opt-in.
+To use the lazy initialization of top-level properties, add the `-Xir-property-lazy-initialization` option when compiling the code with the JS IR compiler.

 ## Preview: generation of TypeScript declaration files (d.ts)